 Click OK after the Setup Support Rules is completed, enter your product key (if you don’t have, use evaluation =D ), click OK.
 Include SQL Product Updates.
 Click OK~ These are pretty boring.

 Next, select Role Mode.
 For evaluation purpose, i select All features with default.

 Specify your services account.
 In my case, i use “SQL Server service account” that i have created previously.

 Specify the Admin Account using the same SQL Server service account. account.
 (Well, this is for evaluation, you can still opt to use other account)

 Analysis Configuration – Specify the same service account.

 Distributed Replay Controller – Specify the same service account and the Controller Name as your Server Name

 Click NEXT, NEXT, NEXT to install.. go get a coffee and come back after 30 mins…

-OK~ Next thing is to get setup the SharePoint Setup Account permission.
-Base on the article here.
-You have to grant the account (In my case “spsetup”) with DBCreator and SecurityAdmin permission.
+OK~ Next thing is to setup permission for SharePoint Setup Account.
+Base on the article above.
+You have to grant the account (In my case “spsetup”) DBCreator and SecurityAdmin permission.

 At this time, your server only allow Windows Authentication mode to access to your Database Engine.
 Please kindly Grant the SQLService account with Local Administrator right temporary.
 Log Off and switch to this account.